CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ## Mass Spectrometry Data Processing for the Feature Based Molecular Networking Workflow

 In brief, mass spectrometry processing programs have been adapted to export two files (*feature quantification table* and *MS/MS spectral summary*) files that can be used with the Feature Based Molecular Networking (FBMN) workflow on GNPS.
-These tools and their main features are presented in the table below along with a step-by-step documentation to use in FBMN on GNPS:
+Alternatively, the FBMN supports the mzTab-M format that can be inputted along witht the mzML file(s).
+The tools supported and their main features are presented in the table below along with a step-by-step documentation to use in FBMN on GNPS:

 |  Processing tool | FBMN Documentation  | Interface  |  Platform | Code availability|Target user|
 |---|---|---|---|---|---|